 What is Medical Liquid Oxygen?

-Liquid oxygen has recently moved from hospital settings to use in homes.
+Liquid oxygen has moved recently from hospital settings to use in homes.
 More recently, liquid oxygen has become available in lightweight portable units that can be used almost anywhere.
 These recent changes have allowed more people to use liquid oxygen as their primary source of oxygen therapy.

 What is Liquid Oxygen Therapy?

-Liquid oxygen therapy is the medical process of providing additional oxygen to a patient who can not get enough oxygen on their own.
-Conditions such as asthma, cystic fibrosis, dysphasia, COPD, heart failure, lung disease, and pneumonia can be treated by liquid oxygen therapy.
 Doctors prescribing liquid oxygen usually do so for patients who live active lifestyles.
 The small size, low weight and long duration of liquid oxygen supports active patients better than most other oxygen alternatives.

 The Two Major Components of Liquid Oxygen Therapy